simphony/docs/docs/source/detailed_design.md

 The semantic layer is the representation of the classes of the ontology in a programming language.

-When the user installs an ontology through `pico`, all ontology classes are saved in a pickle file in the site-packages of the python environment.
+When the user installs an ontology through `pico`, all ontology concepts are saved in a graph in `~/.osp_ontologies`.

 The procedure is as follows:
 - The `OntologyInstallationManager` receives a list of yml files with ontologies to install.
 - It instantiates a `Parser`.
 - The parser goes through the ontologies and creates an `OntologyClass` per entity.
 - All the oclasses of the same namespace are grouped in an `OntologyNamespace`.
 - All the registries are collected in the `NamespaceRegistry`.
-This object will be pickled.

-Installing new ontologies loads the pickle and adds new namespaces or modifies the existing ones.
+Installing new ontologies loads the graph and adds new namespaces or modifies the existing ones.

 When a class is instantiated, an individual is created.
-The pickled file is read, and an instance of the [Cuds](#cuds) class with the ontology information is created.
+The graph is read, and an instance of the [Cuds](#cuds) class with the ontology information is created.

 Through the Cuds they realise the [Cuds API](#cuds-api) which enables the user to work with them in a generic, simple way.